cu-mkp/research-teaching-companion/content/about.md

 For more about the Project, please explore the Project’s website (www.makingandknowing.org) and [Making the Edition](https://edition640.makingandknowing.org/#/essays/ann_329_ie_19).

 ## The Edition
 [*Secrets of Craft and Nature in Renaissance France*](https://edition640.makingandknowing.org/#/) is a digital critical edition and English translation of the French manuscript Ms. Fr.
 640 held by the Bibliothèque nationale de France.
 This edition presents a rich and unique sixteenth-century technical text in French transcription and English translation for the first time, and situates its contents in their material and historical context.

 The manuscript provides a view into the material, technical, and intellectual world of the late sixteenth century, and gives rare insight into techniques and processes for making art and daily life objects, as well as into how nature was used in art, collected, and appreciated in early modern Europe.

 The Making and Knowing Project created *Secrets of Craft and Nature* through a series of collaborative courses, workshops, and conferences that involved students, craft practitioners, artists, scholars of the humanities and social sciences, natural and computer scientists, and scholar-practitioners from the digital humanities.

-## How and Why this Companion was Created
+## Why and How the Research and Teaching Companion was Created
 The Research and Teaching Companion to the digital edition [*Secrets of Craft and Nature in Renaissance France*](https://edition640.makingandknowing.org/#/) contains resources&mdash;and we hope inspiration&mdash;for teachers, researchers, and makers who wish to integrate hands-on and digital components into their classes, research projects, and art practice.
 Its resources are intended to be used flexibly, and we invite you to freely adapt from it and create your own resources to fit your particular needs.

 ### Graduate Lab Seminar